Skip to content

 Wabi-Sabi is perhaps the most Japanese of all aesthetic concepts – and at the same time the most difficult to translate.
 It consists of two words:

-• Wabi (侘): Originally 'poverty' or 'solitude', but evolved to the beauty of simplicity, austerity, and imperfection
+• Wabi (侘): Originally 'poverty' or 'solitude', but evolved to mean the beauty of simplicity, austerity, and imperfection.

-• Sabi (寂): The beauty that arises from the passage of time - patina, transience, the traces left by time
+• Sabi (寂): The beauty that emerges through the passage of time – patina, transience, the traces left by time.

-Together, they describe a worldview where imperfection, transience, and incompleteness are not seen as shortcomings, but as the essence of true beauty.
+Together, they describe a worldview in which imperfection, transience, and incompleteness are not seen as flaws, but as the essence of true beauty.

 Wabi-Sabi in Aquascaping